 Now I will briefly elaborate on how these verses got contaminated.
 It is fairly (albeit grudgingly) admitted by Trinitarin scholars that a man named Erasmus (a sixteenth-century Dutch Catholic priest and scholar) directly translated the New Testament from the original Greek texts, into Latin to update the Vulgate, but didn't include the Trinity formula in his translation.
+Good for him!
 Can you imagine the liquid hot panic that erupted from the bowels of the Vatican clergy when Erasmus' translation of 1 John 5:7-8 didn't contain their implied idolatrous Trinitarian teaching?
-To be honest, from other posts that I've read, even Jerome's Vulgate didn't contain the Trinity formula, it was added much later.
-The last thing they needed was a reputable scholar publishing the word of God from the original language of the New Testament without their false teaching, thus making waves in their holy See.
+To be honest, from other posts that I've read, even Jerome's original Vulgate didn't contain the Trinity formula, it was added much later.
+Even so, the last thing they needed was a reputable scholar publishing the word of God from the original language of the New Testament without their false teaching, thus making waves in their holy See.
 What to do, what to do?
 Well, instead of killing him, or putting him on trial for heresy (which was their usual M.O.), they opted for the more subtle art of trickery instead, like their father the Devil would do.

-As the story goes, when Erasmus rightly defended himself from the Catholic authorities accus-atory chagrin by saying that he could not in good conscience publish 1 John 5:7-8 according to the current Vulgate version, because the many Greek texts in his possession didn't contain the implication of the Trinity, he unfortunately said something that left himself vulnerable to their deceit.
-He said that if they could produce a Greek text that contained the Vulgate's New Testament's version of 1 John 5:7-8, then he would include it in his next publication of the Greek New Testament.
+As the story goes, when Erasmus rightly defended himself from the Catholic authorities accus-atory chagrin by saying that he could not in good conscience publish 1 John 5:7-8 according to the current Vulgate Trinity version, because the many Greek texts in his possession didn't contain the implication of the Trinity.
+But unfortunately, he said something that left himself vulnerable to their deceit.
+He said that if they could produce a Greek text that contained the Vulgate's New Testament Trinity version of 1 John 5:7-8, then he would include it in his third publication of the Greek New Testament.
 And wouldn't you know it?
 Amazingly, the Catholic charlatans supplied Erasmus with a single Greek New Testament manuscript (Codex Britannicus/ Montfortianus) that contained the augmented verses in question.
 And so, as they say, the rest is history.
 For more information on this account of unscrupulous Scriptural intrigue, I urge you to look into the work of the late Bruce Metzger and others who contend that the authentic verses of 1 John 5:7-8 don't contain any Trinity formula.